ncolton/dailyprogrammer/novel_compression/README.md

 ## Contributing

+Given the purpose of this repository and it‘s exercises, this seems like a silly thing in most cases.
+However, if you find it might be educational for me, PLEASE feel free to do the following steps.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)